cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

   The report generated via the plugin will include the full cluster manifest.

 The plugin can also be installed via packages on air-gapped systems.
-Please see the full details in the [plugin document](kubectl-plugin.md) page.

-And become familiar with it.
+Please see the full details in the [plugin document](kubectl-plugin.md) page and become familiar with it.

 ## Are there backups?